'Ali Akbar Khata'i

 As with other Middle Eastern personages, there are a great number of ways to transcribe 'Ali Akbar's name.
-For example, Encyclopedia Iranica uses the spelling ʿAlī Akbar Ḵeṭāʾī.
+For example, Encyclopædia Iranica uses the spelling ʿAlī Akbar Ḵeṭāʾī.

 Life

 Nothing much is known for sure about 'Ali Akbar's origin and early life.
 While he created his book in Istanbul, he may have been born elsewhere in the Islamic World - perhaps, as Aly Mazahéri suggested, based on textual references, even as far as in Transoxania (Bukhara).

 Some researchers think that ʿAlī Akbar's name may indicate his Shi'ite origin.
 However, his text praises the Four Righteous Caliphs (venerated by the Sunnis), so even if born and raised a Shi'ite, he must have changed his religious affiliation due to the changing political situation.

 ʿAlī Akbar is thought to have been a merchant by some authors.
 He refers to himself as a qalandar (dervish) a few times in his book; however, this may be just a figurative expression, emphasizing his humbleness, rather than a literal description of a membership in a dervish order.

 The epithet "Khata'i" in ʿAli Akbar's name means "of China", presumably referring to him having traveled to and lived in China.

 While it is usually thought that at least some of the material in Khataynameh is based on the author's first hand experiences in China, at least one scholar of Khataynameh - Lin Yih-Min, who translated the book into modern Turkish - believes that ʿAlī Akbar (much like Juan González de Mendoza and perhaps Marco Polo) did not actually travel to China, and his work is thus completely based on others' reports.